 Now, when Elizabeth gets a ping on a topic, she’s equipped to capture that request quickly and keep moving work forward, giving everyone on her team the ability to work more collaboratively and efficiently.

-Learn more about Halp with Microsoft Teams by watching a live demo of the interaction on January 26 at 11:00 am PST, hosted by Atlassian.
+Learn more about Halp with Microsoft Teams by watching an on-demand recording of the interaction or register for a demo with our team.